 You most certainly can make a delicious egg white omelette that fools the senses into thinking you’ve used the whole egg.
+See, like this:

 You can have freshly baked sourdough bread, but only with very little fat (an E meal).
 You can have eggs fried in coconut oil, and the whole egg – but only in a meal that has very low carbs (an S meal).

-But let’s face it – an egg white omelette just does not look like an omelette.
+But let’s face it – an egg white omelette just does not look like a real omelette.
 It looks like you’re cooking snot.
 And when it’s cooked, it looks kind of like crumbled cheese…but without the yummy deliciousness of cheese.
-It’s a let down when you love cooking with whole eggs.

 What is nooch, you say?
-It’s short for nutritional yeast, and it’s amazing stuff [if you can’t find it at your local health food store or grocer, you can get some here).
+It’s short for nutritional yeast, and it’s amazing stuff (if you can’t find it at your local health food store or grocer, you can get some here).